selingolpek/The-Warmonger-A-New-Dimension/README.md

--Merchant class has a fixed starting armor point (ap)and weapon point (wp).
+-  Merchant class has a fixed starting armor point (ap)and weapon point (wp).
 The constructor should optionally take the starting weapon point and starting armor point attributes.

 	In other programming language, this could be solved by keeping these variables as private, and make them accessible only with the getter function.
 But Python does not have